 The narrow board shifts with the movement of the water.
 When it’s my turn to walk down the plank, I cautiously step along its thin width, thinking about pirate movies where unsavoury characters were forced to walk the gangplank to the swirling ocean below.
 My feet stay close to the middle as I’ve no desire to take a dip in the brown murky waters of the great Chao Phraya River.
 As Thailand’s most important waterway, the river not only is a major method of transport for goods and people, it acts as a drain for much of the country’s fertile rice-growing land.
 I’ve also noticed, it carries a great deal of flotsam.
 I focus on clambering down the plank.

 For the next thirty minutes, I observe a fraction of Bangkok’s eight-plus million residents walk on and off this transport vessel.
-A group of young teenage monks sit together in the centre.
-Their bright orange tunics are a splash of colour in contrast to the murky brown river.
+A sea of bright orange catches my eye.
+A group of young teenage monks sitting together in the centre of their boat, their orange tunics are a vivid splash of colour against the murky brown river.
 I’d read somewhere when traveling on public transport, you’re not meant to sit near or next to a monk.
 No issues on this boat as all seats were taken – it was standing room only.
-Although a conversation with monks is allowed and some are eager to practice their English, this group are quiet, their solemn faces giving little away.
+Although a conversation with a monk is allowed and some are eager to practice their English, this group are quiet, their solemn faces giving little away.

 A shrill whistle from one of the deckhands announces the arrival at a stop.
 The river is busy with boats waiting to dock or to move on to their next station.
 Another quick whistle signals its time to depart.
 The gangplank is pushed aside, the rope thrown back to the boat.
 This harried process continues for the next five stops before I alight at the Tha Champ stop for the Temples.